 Essentially the closest thing Destiny 2 has to a mage class, the Warlock is possibly the most versatile of the three classes in the game – something our Destiny 2 Warlock build guide will now perfectly demonstrate.
 Ostensibly the more cerebral of the bunch, the Warlock can still bring the noise and is able to dish out massive damage while speccing for strong defence and utility.

 With hundreds of possible combinations and some of the coolest abilities in the game, it can be tough to even figure out what works best for you.
-While The Witch Queen expansion and Void 3.0 have introduced a lot of positive changes for the Warlock, the other subclasses can still hold their own in a ruck.
+With the Void 3.0 and Solar 3.0 reworks we’ve received in The Witch Queen expansion, there’s now more choice than ever when it comes to creating the perfect Warlock.

 In this Destiny 2 Warlock build guide, we’ll give you a handful of options to start with for PvP and PvE activities.
 While we’ll be dealing with some endgame mods and items, we’ll try to avoid any super-rare drops.